alfal85/papers/journal.md

 # Authors
 Ahmed Ibrahim
 John Smith

+# Abstract
+This Abstract section has been added to the end of this tutorial to test the github pull
 # Title
 Git Management Course Test at Kilburn Building with John Smith
 # Introduction